xpmethod/decolonization/README.md

 at independence, many began to rethink academic freedom as the cutting edge of a critique of nationalist power.

-It is in this context that Rajat Neogy[^3] founded *Transition*, a cross between a journal and a magazine, one in which public intellectuals wrote for a public that included both the gown and the town.
+It is in this context that Rajat Neogy founded *Transition*, a cross between a journal and a magazine, one in which public intellectuals wrote for a public that included both the gown and the town.^[Rajat Neogy was jailed by Milton Obote on sedition charges in
+    1968. *Transition* was revived in Ghana in 1971, and its editorship was taken over by Wole Soyinka in 1973.
+It folded in 1976 for financial reasons, and was then revived in 1991 by Henry Louis Gates, Jr., who brought it to the W.E.B.
+Du Bois Institute for African and African-American Research at Harvard University where it continues to be based, dislocated both in terms of its vision as its place.]
 Those who wrote in it included writers like James Baldwin, Langston Hughes, Nadime Gordimer, and Chinua Achebe, and politicians like Mwalimu Nyerere and Tom Mboya.
 In the main, however, *Transition* made a possible a regional conversation.
-Paul Theroux wrote 'Tarzan was an expatriate', an understanding of Tarzan and Jane as the first expatriates.[^4] Ali Mazrui wrote 'Nkrumah, The Leninist Czar,' an essay on authoritarianism with a socialist tilt and 'Tanzaphilia.' of which I will have more to say.
+Paul Theroux wrote 'Tarzan was an expatriate', an understanding of Tarzan and Jane as the first expatriates.^[Paul Theroux, "Tarzan is an Expatriate," *Transition*, No. 32, August-September 1967, Kampala.]
+Ali
+Mazrui wrote 'Nkrumah, The Leninist Czar,' an essay on authoritarianism with a socialist tilt and 'Tanzaphilia.' of which I will have more to say.
 In this latter essay, Mazrui contrasted an apparent 'ideological